PhoenixTales/phoenix-docs/_includes/nav.md

 			3. InquisitionCastle
 			4. DemonCamp
 			5. KhorinisCity

-4. Promotion
-5. Behind the Scenes
+### Appendix

-	1. Devlog
+1. Promotion
+	* Screenshots
+	* Teasers & Trailers
+	* Press
+2. Devblog
-		1. Making of PhoenixTales
+	* Making of PhoenixTales
-		2. The Team behind Phoenix
+	* The Team behind Phoenix
-		3. Creating the ASCII Art
+	* Creating the ASCII Art
-	2. Essays
+3. Essays
 	1. Phoenix & the Rescue of Design
 	2. Behind the Eyes of Elliot
 	3. Art and the Demonic Threat

-### Appendix
+	4. The Return of the Design
 * Inspirations
 * Credits